pokt-network/docs/v0/protocol/servicing.md

 The max Application throughput \(in number of requests\) is proportional to the amount staked.

-The maximum a Validator in a Session can service for a certain Application is determined using the following formula:
+The maximum a Servicer in a Session can service for a certain Application is determined using the following formula:

 `max_app_relays = base_throughput / (# of Servicers in Session * # of relay_chains staked for)`